 This movie is essential for a number of reasons, but primarily because it introduces a lot of characters at once, meaning that we can remove lots of other films from the “essentials” list.

 The introduction of Spider-Man!
 This movie is a ton of fun, and introduces the most popular Marvel character of all time.
 We see how this super world looks to regular people, who learn about Captain America in history class, Bruce Banner in science, and the Sokovia Accords on the news.
 It’s a great look into the street-level people of the world.
+While this movie starts with a flashback, most of this movie happens at least a few weeks after Civil War, so it’s best to watch Black Panther first.

 Again, the character is introduced heavily in Civil War, as Tony even visits his home in Queens.